 Along with an added section and new material, the new MCAT also has a new scoring system.
 The scale and range are completely different from the old scoring.
 In this post, we’ll go over some basics about the new scoring system and how the new MCAT score conversion relates to old scores.
+Then I’ll tell you more about the Magoosh MCAT course.
+First, let’s look at the key terms:

 New MCAT Score Conversion Basics